|

 The special signboard is then removed from the table and a white marker is placed near the score indicator, next to the score of the player or pair who requested the time-out.

-But once a game has finished, is there an official table tennis rule which allows any time before the next game starts? ...
+But once a game has finished, is there a regulation which allows any time before the next game starts?

 If you're playing a match (which is usually the best of 3, 5 or 7 games), you're allowed to take a maximum break of up to one minute between games.
 But, if you don't take all of that one minute, you can't claim extra time at the next interval.